 Being Biased i would say is the same as being opinionated and subjective as it's when a story is one-sided.
 "Bowling for Columbine clip" is clearly anti-guns and not supporting America's open law of carrying weapons for protection making them highly accessible.
 This was clearly shown with long and medium shots of protestors carrying boards and shouting and there was no evidence or view/speech from the boys who actually committed the crime.

 Representation is very important when telling a story as it sort of impacts how the audience absorbs the story and helps with picking sides.
-Fo example, a documentary on the "teenage gangs of South London" the teenage gangs were represented as being bad as scary and intimidating pictures were shown.
-On the other hand, the police were represented as the good people (it was their documentary).
+Fo example, a documentary on the "teenage gangs of South London" the teenage gangs were represented as being bad as scary as intimidating pictures were shown.
+On the other hand, the police were represented as the good people as it was their documentary and were portrayed as trying to help society.

 Access issues is to do with the permission given when creating a documentary.
 To make sure you have the right/correct information and failure to actually have permission and access can lead to breaking the law.
 For example, if Reggie Yates didn't have permission to film the meeting of the male extremist meetings we as the audience wouldn't have an insight of what they actually do and how they gain their motivation or where the belief and idea comes from making the documentary incomplete and pointless.
 Also, being given permission to film the meeting will not get him fined or in trouble.